 And before you ask, no, I don’t seem to have much more room for having released two of the frozen blocks, of which this was one.
 So I had better get some more out again soon if we are going to be able to eat.

-The Passiflora flower always looks to me as if it had been designed by someone in Pixar Studios.
+The Passiflora or Passion flower always looks to me as if it had been designed by someone in Pixar Studios.
 It is so colourful and complex and fantastical, the product of a skilled person with a wonderfully creative mind.
 This beautiful flower was in the Coastal Maine Botanical Gardens and as always made me catch my breath with delight.
 I hope it does the same for you today and with this I wish you all a peaceful, colourful and happy weekend.
 Passion Flower further info: https://en.wikipedia.org/wiki/Passiflora